-Ash Dieback is present amongst young ash trees.
-As it increasingly reaches mature trees consideration will need to be given to removing hazardous trees and where appropriate replacing with other native species.
+Ash Dieback is present amongst young ash trees but as yet does not appear to be impacting mature trees.
 Oak Processionary Moth (OPM) was found in 2019 in trees to the southern side of Harpenden.

 2.2.4 Woodlands

 There are several small woodlands adjacent to the Nickey Line, with the trees and hedgerows that line the route providing a beneficial link between these.
 Two of these wooded areas are within the St Albans District section: